silnrsi/font-abyssinica/documentation/source/announcement.md

 ---
 title: Abyssinica SIL - Announcement
-fontversion: 2.200
+fontversion: 2.201
 ---

 This is a minor release.
 Changes for this version include the following:

-- Adjusted width of U+2008 PUNCTUATION SPACE to match full stop
-- Adjusted design of U+1395 ETHIOPIC TONAL MARK KENAT
-- Fixed inconsistency between Graphite and OpenType support for cv46 tswa alternate
+- Fixed bug in TypeTuner support for cv46 tswa alternate

 #### Known issues